flexplate/WakeOnLan/README.md

 ` wol [address]`

-Send magic packet to a single device specified by its MAc address, e.g. `wol 01-23-45-67-89-AB`
+Send magic packet to a single device specified by its MAC address, e.g. `wol 01-23-45-67-89-AB`

 ### Multiple devices